dmbarbour/glas/docs/GlasApps.md

 ### RPC Interfaces

-I propose to directly represent RPC objects and interfaces in the application namespace, with implicit publish-subscribe of RPC through an externally configured registry.

-To publish a calculator service, we might define `rpc.mycalc`.
-To subscribe to calculator services, we might declare an indexed collection of abstract interfaces via `sys.rpc.calculator[]`, then call `sys.rpc.calculator[].keys` to return a list of valid indices.
-For symmetry, we might also support publishing collections and subscribing to singletons.
-In those cases, we would define `keys` on publish, and would raise error in case of ambiguity or absence of a singleton.

-For an interface to match an object, the object must define every method declared in the interface unless the interface defines a default for that method.
-Further, the RPC system may recognize type annotations and automatically verify compatibility.

-Published objects and subscribed interfaces may define and declare trivial 'tag' methods to support routing.
-A configured composite registry can route `tag.access.trusted` and `tag.access.public` to different sub-registries.
-We could filter on ad-hoc topics, e.g. `tag.topic.cat-pics`.
-Tags might include domain names or GUIDs to simplify singleton subscriptions, e.g. `tag.service.com.example.foo`.
-This set of tags is rewritten as the RPC object is routed.
+I detailed these earlier.

 ### HTTP Interface

-Applications can define an HTTP interface to support simple requests such as GET and POST.
-Each request is handled in a separate transaction.
-Multi-transaction operations can be awkwardly expressed using redirects.
-To support long polling, a pending HTTP request is implicitly retried until commit or timeout.

-Proposed interface:

-        # abstract Request and Response
-        http : Request -> Response

-        # accessors and constructors provided by runtime
-        sys.http.request.parse : Binary -> Request | fail
-        sys.http.request.text : Request -> Binary
-        sys.http.request.method : Request -> Symbol # (:GET, :POST, etc.)
-        sys.http.request.path : Request -> List of Text
-        ...
-        sys.http.response.parse : Binary -> Response | fail
-        sys.http.response.text : Response -> Binary
-        sys.http.response.basic : (code:StatusCode, type:ContentType, body:Text) -> Response
-        etc.

-Abstraction of Request and Response is intended to reduce repetitive parsing, localize validation, simplify routing and pipelining, and enable automatic construction of some response headers such as 'Content-Length' or 'Vary'.
-The methods listed above are for illustrative purposes and might not make the final cut.

-HTTP is easy to implement and immediately useful.
-It can be leveraged as the initial basis for GUI, and it offers more flexible user interaction than console IO.
-HTTP interfaces in hierarchical application components are also convenient for composition, debugging, and live coding.

-*Note:* It is feasible to share a TCP port for both RPC and HTTP.
-It might be useful for the runtime to intercept an HTTP path (perhaps `/sys`) to simplify integration between transactions, RPC, and web-apps.
+Applications could define a `http : Request -> Response` method.
+When defined at the toplevel, the runtime might implicitly support HTTP requests on the same port configured for RPC.
+When implemented on application components, this method can serve as a flexible interface for interactive debug views.
+I essentially propose `http` instead of `toString()`.

+The 'Request' and 'Response' are abstract, perhaps via `sys.http.*` methods, allowing the runtime to parse and cache inputs, correctly compute HTTP headers (such as 'Content-Length' and 'Vary'), and guarantee a valid response in context of HTTP pipelining.
+If the transaction aborts, it will be retried several times until a configurable timeout; this can be leveraged for long polling.

+By convention, users might route path `/sys` to `sys.refl.http`, allowing the runtime to provide a built-in web-based debugger, or hooks for an external debugger.

 ### Graphical User Interface?
 Defer.

 To fully develop a [Glas GUI](GlasGUI.md), we will need a mature glas system that implements several transaction loop optimizations and RPC optimizations.
-Meanwhile, applications can provide GUI via the conventional HTTP stack (HTML, DOM, JS, CSS).
+Short term, applications can provide GUI via HTTP.

-GUI interfaces in hierarchical application components can be convenient for composition, debug views, and live coding.

 ### Consistency Support